bormaxi8080/starred/README.md

 ## Shell

+- [Achik-Ahmed/Ip-Tracer](https://github.com/Achik-Ahmed/Ip-Tracer) - A basic Termux IP address tracer tool that can fetch all publicly available information about an IP address...
+- [whxitte/gixposed](https://github.com/whxitte/gixposed) - Gixposed is a powerful command-line tool designed to search the commit history of Git repositories for sensitive information, such as API keys and access tokens.
+Its purpose is to help developers and
 - [1N3/Sn1per](https://github.com/1N3/Sn1per) - Attack Surface Management Platform
 - [yogsec/CorsScanner](https://github.com/yogsec/CorsScanner) - CorsScan 🛡️ is a Bash script designed to detect and analyze CORS misconfigurations in web applications.
 With its efficient concurrency and detailed output, it empowers developers and security research
 - [yogsec/endpoints-extractor](https://github.com/yogsec/endpoints-extractor) - A powerful Bash script for extracting URLs and API endpoints from HTML, JavaScript, and JSON content of web pages.
 Designed for security researchers, bug bounty hunters, and developers to streamline e